 The Doctorate of Creative Arts (DCA) is designed for experienced practitioners with an established track record in their field of practice.
 It offers an opportunity for candidates to engage in intensive creative and intellectual activity and reflection, while contextualising their work within a broader field of practice.
 Candidates will engage in a combination of independent studio-based creative activity and intensives: group seminars, presentations and research methodology classes, and individual supervision from a panel of academics and practitioners.
-Over three years (full-time) you will be expected to produce a major body of original, coherent and developed creative work and a minor exegesis.
+Over three years (full-time) or four-six years (part-time) you will be expected to produce a major body of original, coherent and developed creative work and a minor exegesis.
 The first year of the programme entails a deep retrospective reflection and contextualisation of your practice, history and trajectory.
 Following common threads and concerns highlighted during this year you will articulate a proposal for a new two-year research project which demonstrates the ability to clearly define your practice as a form of research and shows them to be a form of knowledge.

 YEAR 1- SEMESTER 1